Appearance

 The core concept

-Basically, it encapsulates your shell commands into another language (Typescript, Javascript, Toml and Yaml) and executes them in the given order.
+Basically, it encapsulates your shell commands into another language and executes them in the given order.
+Currently supported languages are Toml, Hcl, Yaml, Javascript and Typescript.

-Commands are put inside a Pipeline and grouped by Steps.
+Commands are grouped by Steps and put inside a Pipeline.

 rs